graydot/potter/docs/UI_GUIDE.md

 ---

-**Master your Rephrasely settings and transform your text processing workflow! 🚀**
+**Master your Potter settings and transform your text processing workflow! 🚀**